libcurl security considerations

 Setuid applications using libcurl

-libcurl-using applications that set the 'setuid' bit to run with elevated or modified rights also implicitly give that extra power to libcurl and this should only be done after very careful considerations.
+libcurl-using applications that set the 'setuid' bit to run with elevated or modified rights also implicitly give that extra power to libcurl and this should only be done after careful considerations.

 Giving setuid powers to the application means that libcurl can save files using those new rights (if for example the `SSLKEYLOGFILE` environment variable is set).
 Also: if the application wants these powers to read or manage secrets that the user is otherwise not able to view (like credentials for a login etc), it should be noted that libcurl still might understand proxy environment variables that allow the user to redirect libcurl operations to use a proxy controlled by the user.